uhlerlab/image2reg/README.md

 cd image2reg
 source scripts/demo/image2reg_demo_new_data.sh
 ```
 to run our demo application to perform such inference.
 Note that the download is skipped if the directory already exists because you have run the demo application applied to user-specified data input before.
 Note that to run the command your working directory needs to be image2reg.
-If you have followed the previous steps, this is ensured for by the ``cd image2reg`` command, if you run the code after having opened a new terminal please simply navigate to the location of the image2eg directory on your system.
+If you have followed the previous steps, this is ensured for by the ``cd image2reg`` command.

 This will trigger the following processes:
 1. The conda environment used to run the code is set up